lawmurray/Birch/DOCS.md

 Any of the standard unary operators may be used in place of `+`.

 Operators always have a return type.
 It is not possible to manipulate operator precedence.

-## Arrays

-An array `a` of type `A` with `n` elements is declared as:

-    a:A[n];

-Multidimensional arrays are supported, for example a matrix with `m` rows and `n` columns is declared as:

-    a:A[m,n];

-The rightmost dimension is the innermost in the memory layout.
-Matrices therefore use row-major storage.

-When using an array as a parameter, use the underscore `_` as a placeholder for any size:

-    function f(a:A[_,_]) {
-      ...
-    }

-The type `A[_]` denotes a one-dimensional array (vector) of `A`, `A[_,_]` denotes a two-dimensional array (matrix) of `A`, `A[_,_,_]` denotes a three-dimensional array of `A`, and so forth.

-Arrays are sliced (elements are selected) with square-bracket notation, using *indices* and *ranges*.
-Indices are base 1.

-To select the element at the position of row 2, column 3, use:

-    a[2,3]

-This returns a single element of type `A`; `2` and `3` are both *indices*.

-To select elements at the position row 2, columns 2 to 7, use:

-    a[2,2..7]

-This returns a vector of type `A` of length 6; `2` is an *index*, `2..7` is a *range*.

-Note, in the previous example, that the result type is `A[_]` (with single dimension of length 6) not `A[_,_]` (with dimensions of length 1 and 6): indices reduce the number of dimensions in the result, rather than produce a dimension of length 1.
-If a dimension of length 1 is desired, use a range:

-    a[2..2,2..7];

-Arrays are resized by assignment, e.g.

-    b:Integer[20];
-    a:Integer[10];
-    a <- b;

-The vector `a` is now a copy of `b`, with length 20.
-This may be used to resize an array, but not change its number of dimensions, which is a fundamental part of its type.

-When using a slice on the left, the lengths of dimensions on the left and right must match:

-    a[1..10] <- b;          // ERROR!
-    a[1..10] <- b[11..20];  // OKAY!

-## Optionals

-A variable of class type must always point to an object.
-When declared, a variable of class type must be constructed:

-    a:A(b, c);

-or be assigned a value:

-    a:A <- b;

-If the constructor for the class type takes no parameters, the parentheses may be omitted:

-    a:A;

-but this is equivalent to:

-    a:A();

-and an object is constructed in this case.

-Some use cases require that a variable may not have a value. *Optional types* are provided for this purpose.
-An optional type is indicated by following any other type with the `?` type operator, like so:

-    a:A?;

-To check whether a variable of optional type has a value, use the postfix `?` operator, which returns a `Boolean` giving `true` if there is a value.
-To get that value, use the postfix `!` operator, which returns a value of the original type.

-A common usage idiom is as follows:

-    a:A?;
-    ...
-    if (a?) {  // a? gives a Boolean f(a!);  // when a? is true, a! gives an A, otherwise an error }

-## Fibers

-A fiber is like a function for which execution can be paused and later resumed.
-Unlike a function, which can return just one value, a fiber yields a value each time it is paused.

-A fiber with two parameters (of type `A` and `B`) and yield type `C` is declared as follows:

-    fiber f(a:A, b:B) -> C! {
-      c:C;
-      ...
-      yield c;
-    }

-Note the decoration of the yield type `C` with `!` to make it a fiber type `C!`.
-This is required.

-When called, a fiber performs no execution except to construct an object of fiber type `C!` and return it; execution of the body of the fiber is then controlled through that object.

-The usage idiom for fibers is similar to optionals, but with a loop:

-    c:C! <- f(a, b);
-    while (c?) {
-      g(c!);  // do something with the yield value
-    }

-It is the postfix `?` operator that triggers the continuation of the fiber execution, which proceeds until the next yield point.
-Repeated use of the postfix `!` operator between calls of the postfix `?` operator will retrieve the last yield value, without further execution.

-Within the body of a fiber, the `yield` statement is used to pause execution.
-This yields execution to the caller, along with the given value.

-The fiber terminates when execution reaches the end of the body, if ever.
-When terminating, it does not yield a value.
-To terminate the execution of a fiber before reaching the end of the body, use an empty `return;` statement.

-### Fibers-within-fibers

-An outer fiber may call an inner fiber using the above syntax, as if the outer fiber were any other function.
-For convenience, the following implicit behaviour is also specified.

-If the outer fiber calls the inner fiber in such a way that its return value is ignored:

-    f(a, b);

-this implicitly behaves as:

-    c:C! <- f(a, b);
-    while (c?) {
-      yield c!;
-    }

-That is, the outer fiber yields the values of the inner fiber until the inner fiber completes execution.

-The same behaviour applies to an outer fiber that calls an inner *function*---not itself a fiber---which has a fiber return value.

 ## Classes